 Batter, poured into a pan.
 Exciting! — I used a 12×17 inch pan and the bars were very thin.
-Next time, I will use a 15×10 inch pan.
+Next time, I will make Tomato Soup Bars in a 15×10 inch pan.

-Bars – cooling down.
+Here are the Tomato Soup Bars cooling down!
 Note the reddish hue.
 I kind of thought the tomato soup would be unrecognizable.
 That’s not the case, but the bars have a pretty unique flavor.
 I can’t say the tomato soup is not discernible, but it’s not unpleasant either.

 1 (10 oz) can tomato soup

 1/2 soup can water (5 oz)

 1/2 cup vegetable oil

 1 teaspoon allspice

 2 cups all-purpose flour (9 oz)

 1 cup raisins

 Frosting of choice – cream cheese or vanilla